mymyeung2/undergrad/comp4462-data_visualization/README.md

 # Group Project: Accelerate
+This a group project to investigate the Uber trips in Boston, MA, USA.
-The folder "Accelerate" (the group name) contains the files for the project in the course COMP 4462 (Data Visualization).
+The folder "Accelerate" (the group name) contains the finalized files for the project.
-The report (in pdf format) and codes are all included.
+The report (in pdf format), and codes are all included.
 All static designs and some dynamic designs (eg. bump, contol panel, map) are written by Michael Yeung.

 # Dateset References